 The transdisciplinary composition of ‘CineChine’ treats elements of cinematography from the viewpoint of the projector.
 The perspective of time&rhythm and light&sound are based on projection, shutter speed and rhythm of the machine.

-For every exhibition a new location depended composition is made.
+For every exhibition a new location specific composition is made.